 - Phone ahead to double-check the agent location and opening hours

 - Deposit the money in your bank account or a safe deposit box as quickly as possible

 What are the steps to send money to Liberia?

 - Sign up for an account.
-Most providers make it possible to sign up for a free account online, but in some cases you may have to visit a branch.
+Most providers will allow you to sign up for a free account online, but in some cases you will need to visit a branch.
 Input account information, including personal and banking details for yourself and your recipient.

 - Review and pay.
-Finally, it’s time to check over the exchange rate and fee that apply to the transfer and then pay for your transaction.
-Most companies offer online tracking services and email/SMS notifications so you know when your transfer is complete.
+Confirm exchange rates and fees that may apply to the transfer and then pay for your transaction.
+Most companies will offer online tracking services and email/SMS notifications so you know when your transfer is complete.